Should I Become a Certified Midwife?

 Students who hold registered nurse licenses are eligible for AMCB's Certified Nurse Midwife (CNM) credential upon graduating from a midwife degree program.
 CM candidates are eligible to take the AMCB exam after submitting credentials verifying completion of an ACME-approved program.
 CPM candidates who have completed a MEAC-approved midwifery program are eligible for NARM's certification exam.
 Those who attended a non-accredited program or served as an apprentice must complete NARM's Portfolio Evaluation Process (PEP).
 This process requires the applicant to work with a preceptor, a mentor nurse midwife, to prove his or her experience and skills and provide specific proof of properly supervised experience before applying to take the exam.

 Step 5: Complete Continuing Education

 Continuing education units are required to maintain all three midwife certifications.
 CNMs and CMs participate in AMCB's Certificate Maintenance Program, which operates on a 5-year cycle.
 Within those five years, CNMs/CMs must either complete three self-learning modules and 20 CEUs or retake the certification exam and complete 20 CEUs in order to renew their certifications.
 Similarly, CPM certification follows a 3-year cycle and requires the completion of 30 CEUs along with either retaking the exam or completing an extra 2.5 CEUs.
-Topics of study might include neonatal resuscitation, midwifery in developing countries, gestational diabetes, and midwife ethics.
+Topics of study might include placenta examination, pelvic floor physical therapy, global midwifery skills, and emergency birth training.